The Burst Sonic is a clinically proven electric toothbrush that delivers ultimate value and convenience via the subscription service offered.

-Essentially, what I am saying here is traditional nylon bristles without charcoal are equally, if not more effective than these charcoal infused ones.
+Essentially, what I am saying here is traditional nylon bristles without charcoal as effective as charcoal infused ones.

 On the subject of bristles, the Burst brush head has bristles of varying lengths and feels relatively soft to the touch and on first use in the mouth.

-However, I did notice a slight stabbing in to the gumline when brushing.
+However, I did notice a slight stabbing into the gumline when brushing.
 This was not some intensely painful stabbing, but noticeable.
-It is one of those things that once you notice it, you can’t really forget about it.
+After a while you can forget about it as you get used to it.
 I figured it might be because of the varying bristle length.

 Having dug a little deeper, it turns out Burst uses polybutylene telephthalate (PBT) bristles rather than the more common nylon.
 Burst are open about this but according to Kweon Young Jun a successful patent applicant, PBT bristles “are better than nylon for toothbrush bristles in that they are cheaper, more durable, and less water-absorbent.
 However, PBT and PET are too stiff and inflexible, and thus, not soft.
 As such, since it appears that toothbrush bristles made from PBT or PET damage the gums, PBT or PET usually have been used only in inexpensive disposable toothbrushes, or in combination with nylon-made bristles, as a way to reduce the cost.”

 Kweon goes onto explain the complications in the tips of bristles and essentially confirms my thoughts that the slight stabbing sensation into the gums was not my imagination and in reality, it is because a cheaper grade of bristle material is being used and the tips of those bristles are not likely rounded as they tend to be on the bristles of those brush heads from leading brands.